eklavyaK/GenAI_Hackathon/README.md

 ## Future Scope:
 Use of better LLMs and Image generators for accurate image generation. <br>
-Optimization of code to for easy deployment of the streamlit app. <br>
+Optimization of code for easy deployment of the streamlit app. <br>
 Better prompt engineering to exploit features of the models in better way.

 ## Video description: